habrazilay/orpak_challenge/README.md

 - VPC with public and private subnets
 - NAT Gateway and Internet Gateway for networking
 - Application Load Balancer (ALB) for traffic distribution
+- IAM Roles for EKS Cluster and Node Groups
 - EKS cluster with managed node groups
 - Multi-stage Docker build for Python app
 - PostgreSQL database access via Kubernetes Secrets
 - CI/CD pipeline for infrastructure provisioning and application deployment
 - Basic monitoring with Prometheus and Kubernetes Metrics Server
+- Horizontal Pod Autoscaler (HPA) for automatic pod scaling based on CPU or memory utilization
 - Log aggregation using ElasticSearch, Fluentd, and Kibana (ELK)
+- Optional: S3 Bucket for storing Terraform state
+- Optional: DynamoDB table for state locking to prevent multiple concurrent edits

 ---